 It seems that a few very rich, determined group of businessmen in Los Angeles, are engaged in the process of ensuring that their city will soon join the ranks of top-tier, art-market capitals, elevating itself beyond the orbit of its current, provincial status.

 Some folks think of Los Angeles as being a parochial West Coast outpost for the arts, a cultural vanity project for the Hollywood elite.
-In response, I like to point out that Los Angeles is due East from Asia -where good old fashioned capitalism was invented- where the real money is these days, and as I mentioned at the top, the money is always traveling East; Los Angeles is most definitely on the Eastward path of Asian money.
+In response, I like to point out that Los Angeles is due East from Asia –where good old fashioned capitalism was invented– where the real money is these days, and as I mentioned above, the money is always traveling East; Los Angeles is most definitely on the Eastward path of Asian money.

 Rebranding is relatively easy.
 Recreating requires thought, real work, commitment, and money.
 Lots of money.
 In the United States, with the exception of a few enterprising Angelenos, I see no one else with the same level of commitment.

 There are however, plenty of rebranded provincials.